 4. Quinoa rice swap

 If you still eat brown rice for your meals, change it out with quinoa.
-The average protein ratio of a mixture of brown rice and Avena meal named quinoa is higher.
+So, the average protein ratio of a mixture of brown rice and Avena meal named quinoa is higher.
 Quinoa is a total protein source, while brown rice is not.
-This is important for the process of muscle building.
+However, this is important for the process of muscle building.

 5. Using powders for soy protein